Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    7. In some cases a third server may be used by receiver, to request missing segments.
 The additional signaling for this is out of scope.

-## Requirements for Media Ingest Source Synchronization ## {#DualSync}
+## Requirements for Media Ingest Source Synchronization ## {#interface-1-dualsync}

 In the case of more than one redundant ingest sources, synchronization between them can be achieved as follows.
-A fixed segment duration is chosen such as based on the fixed GoP duration e.g. 2 seconds that is used by all media sources.
+A fixed segment duration is chosen such as based on the fixed GoP duration, e.g., two seconds that is used by all media sources.
 So the segment duration is fixed for all tracks (not only the video tracks).
 The media sources use a fixed anchor T as a timeline origin, this should be 1-1-1970 (Unix epoch) or another well known defined time anchor.
 The